Stanford-Blood-Center/MGP-Public/README.md

 # How to Run

 Once you have "built" MGP, you need to run it!
-To do so, you first need to identify which ODBC driver you will be using.
-Then, you need to set environment variables.
-Finally, you can run MGP according to how you built it.
+How you run it depends on how you got it.

+If you are only interested in exploring MGP, **demo mode can be used without ShinyProxy, and without connecting to mTilda.**  If you are just looking to explore MGP, you can run demo mode locally, on your computer.
+The next section explains how to run demo mode locally, on your computer.

-*For multi-user use, we recommend using [ShinyProxy](https://www.shinyproxy.io)*: For MGP to work, it needs read access to the mTilda database.
+**For multi-user & production use, we recommend using [ShinyProxy](https://www.shinyproxy.io)**: For MGP to work, it needs read access to the mTilda database.
 That means MGP needs access to database credentials, and those should not be kept on end-user machines.
 Running the MGP Docker container inside ShinyProxy ensures the application code and configuration are